christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 *OpenIntro Statistics* is an open source introductory statistics textbook written mostly by David M. Diez, Christopher D. Barr, and Mine Çetinkaya-Rundel.

-Most of the other readings for the course will be academic articles or blogposts by academic bloggers.
+Most of the other readings for the course will be academic articles or blog posts by academic bloggers.
 I hope these will introduce you to the very active social science blogging community who are advancing the state of the art in data management and analysis.

 I also assign a few chapters from (and recommend for **R** reference):